rhantunes/brunoanasofia.github.io/README.md

 # river-raid
-I developed this website for educational purpose.
+I developed this website for educational purposes.

 - HTML5
 - Canvas
 - CSS3
 - Bootstrap

-If you would like to participate on this project, send me an email to bruno.ramaral@gmail.com that I will add as colaborator.
+If you would like to participate in this project, send an email to bruno.ramaral@gmail.com then I will add you as colaborator.